hellofresh/stats-go/README.md

 #### Generalise resources by type and stripping resource ID

-In some cases you do not need to collects metrics for all unique requests, but a single metric for requests of the similar type, e.g. access time to concrete users pages does not matter a lot, but average access time is important.
+In some cases you do not need to collect metrics for all unique requests, but a single metric for requests of the similar type, e.g. access time to concrete users pages does not matter a lot, but average access time is important.
-`hellofresh/stats-go` allows HTTP Request metric modification and supports IDs filtering out of the box, so you can get generic metric `get.users.-id-` instead of thousands metrics like `get.users.1`, `get.users.13`, `get.users.42` etc. that may make your `graphite` suffer from overloading.
+`hellofresh/stats-go` allows HTTP Request metric modification and supports ID filtering out of the box, so you can get generic metric `get.users.-id-` instead thousands of metrics like `get.users.1`, `get.users.13`, `get.users.42` etc. that may make your `graphite` suffer from overloading.

-To use metric generalisation by second level path ID you can pass `stats.HttpMetricNameAlterCallback` instance to `stats.StatsClient.SetHttpMetricCallback()`.
-Also there is a shortcut function `stats.NewHasIDAtSecondLevelCallback()` that generates callback handler for `stats.SectionsTestsMap`, and shortcut function `stats.ParseSectionsTestsMap`, that generates sections test map from string, so you can get this values from config.
+To use metric generalisation by second level path ID, you can pass `stats.HttpMetricNameAlterCallback` instance to `stats.StatsClient.SetHttpMetricCallback()`.
+Also there is a shortcut function `stats.NewHasIDAtSecondLevelCallback()` that generates a callback handler for `stats.SectionsTestsMap`, and shortcut function `stats.ParseSectionsTestsMap`, that generates sections test map from string, so you can get these values from config.
-It accepts list of sections with test callback in the following format: `<section>:<test-callback-name>`.
+It accepts a list of sections with test callback in the following format: `<section>:<test-callback-name>`.
 You can use either double colon or new line character as section-callback pairs separator, so all of the following forms are correct: